Vivvo/gnl-templates/documentation/source/template-design-guide.rst

 The Primary email address page's primary action is to allow the user to change their primary email address.

-To do this, the page must contain a form with the following inputs
+To do this, the page requires a form with action="/c1/en/dashboard/profile/updateEmailPrimary"

+as well as the following inputs:

 .. code-block:: HTML